woozyking/oerror/README.md

     ✓ should contain <name>: <message> in the first line oerror.<others>
     ✓ should copy over all Error unowned properties from opt

+Function wrapper: oerror([opt])
+  ✓ should create an instance of OError when opt is a plain object.
+  ✓ should return an Error object when opt is an Error object.
+  ✓ should return an OError object when opt is an OError object.
+  ✓ should return an Error object when opt is a string.
+  ✓ should return an OError object when opt is null.
+  ✓ should return an Error object when opt is not a plain object, string, null, or Error (including Error subclasses).
 ```